BattMoTeam/BattMo/Documentation/unparsed/inputparamsintro.rst

 BattMo uses a simple object dictionary structure as unique input for a whole simulation.
 The structure is easily editable programmatically in matlab.
 As a file, it is written using the `json format
-<https://en.wikipedia.org/wiki/JSON>`_ provides a basic but yet extremly flexible way to provide a dictionary-like data.
+<https://en.wikipedia.org/wiki/JSON>`_ provides a basic but yet extremely flexible way to provide a dictionary-like data.

 As seen in :ref:`Your First Example<You First Example>`, you can simply provide the path of your input data using the command :code:`parseBattmoJson`